ProjectZetta/RemoteFutures/README.md

 Distributed Remote Futures
 ==========================

 <!-- [![Build Status](https://secure.travis-ci.org/scala/async.png)](http://travis-ci.org/scala/async) -->
 [![Build Status](https://travis-ci.org/DistributedRemoteFutures/DistributedRemoteFutures.svg?branch=master)](https://travis-ci.org/DistributedRemoteFutures/DistributedRemoteFutures)

+## About

+Distributed RemoteFutures are used to make distributed programming simple, efficient, very fast to program and easy to maintain.

+This project is in an early stage with daily changes.

+## Example

+To illustrate the key idea underlying a RemoteFuture, the example below shows the basic usage in three steps.
+First, some imports:

+    import org.remotefutures.core._

+Second, a Remote Future is written in the same way one would write a Future in Scala, for instance:

+        object RemoteExampleSimple extends App {

+            final val T = Duration(2, TimeUnit.SECONDS)

+            val rmt = RemoteFuture {
+            println(Thread.currentThread.getName)
+            42 * 42 * 233
+            }
+         }

+ Finally, a Remote seamlessly combines with a Future using monadic composition, for instance:

+           val fut = Future {
+             println(Thread.currentThread.getName)
+             24 * 99 * 399
+           }

+           println("Combining remotes and futures ")
+           val comb = for {
+             r <- rmt
+             f <- fut
+           } yield r + f

+           println("final result of remote AND future")
+           comb onComplete {
+             case Success(all) => println(all)
+             case Failure(t) => println("An error happened: " + t.getMessage)
+           }

+ Output of the example looks like:

+        Done, remote result is: 411012
+        Done, future result is: 948024
+        Combining remotes and futures
+        Final result of remote AND future is: 1359036

+More examples are in the [repo](https://github.com/DistributedRemoteFutures/DistributedRemoteFutures/tree/master/src/main/scala/org/remotefutures/examples)

+## Background

 Futures are the abstraction of asynchronous execution of code, whose result will be eventually available.

 The main purpose of this project is to extend the execution context of futures to gain advantage from the computational power of remote nodes.
-Instead of using the local maschine's capabiliies only, the execution of futures is extended towards a distributed system while still fulfilling a concise, but not intrusive syntax and programming model.
+Instead of using the local machine's capabilities only, the execution of futures is extended towards a distributed system while still fulfilling a concise, but not intrusive syntax and programming model.

 Thus, extending this context of execution yields substantial gain in execution speed and performance by the extension to nodes of a distributed system, without introducing more complexity from the developer's perspective.

-This is work in progress with daily changes.

 Requirements: